Build analytics¶

 - Create custom queries to analyze your build performance.

-- Set up automated reports or dashboards using the queried data.
+- Set up automated reports using the queried data.